Ray Groom: Athletics

-He won state titles in both Tasmania and Victoria as a sprinter and long jumper.
+Groom won state titles in both Tasmania and Victoria as a sprinter and long jumper.
 In 1962, at 18 years of age, he represented Tasmania at the National Athletics Championships in Sydney, was a nationally ranked athlete and was chosen as a member of the Australian Commonwealth Games selection squad.

 Early legal career

-After obtaining a Bachelor of Laws from the University of Melbourne in 1967 he practised as a barrister and solicitor in Melbourne and later in Tasmania.
+After obtaining a Bachelor of Laws from the University of Melbourne in 1967 Groom practised as a barrister and solicitor in Melbourne and later in Tasmania.
 He was a partner in the Tasmanian firm of Crisp, Hudson & Mann and appeared regularly in the Supreme Court of Tasmania on trial and appeal matters and the Magistrates Courts.

 Political career

 Federal politics

 Groom first stood for the House of Representatives seat of Braddon in 1974 at the age of 30 but was unsuccessful.
 In 1975 he ran for Braddon again and won, and held it until 1984.
 His 1975 election result was significant in that as a Liberal candidate he outpolled a Labor opponent on the West Coast of Tasmania, the first time this had ever occurred.
 In the 1974 and 1983 Australian federal elections, he achieved the largest swing of any Liberal candidate in the nation.
 Between the election of 1974 and his last election in 1983, the Liberal two-party vote in Braddon increased from 38% to 63%.

 He served in the second Fraser Ministry as Minister for Environment, Housing and Community Development from December 1977 to December 1978 and then Minister for Housing and Construction until November 1980.

 He retired from the Australian Parliament immediately prior to the 1984 election.